Cloud Vulnerability DB

 A community-led vulnerabilities database

 The Postie WordPress plugin versions prior to 1.9.71 contain a Stored Cross-Site Scripting (XSS) vulnerability.
-The plugin fails to properly sanitize and escape certain settings, which affects high-privilege users such as administrators, particularly in multisite setups where the unfiltered_html capability is disabled (WPScan).
+The vulnerability exists due to insufficient sanitization and escaping of plugin settings, which affects high-privilege users such as administrators, even when the unfiltered_html capability is disallowed in multisite setups (WPScan).

-The vulnerability exists in the Image settings section of the Postie plugin where custom templates can be configured.
-The lack of proper input sanitization and output escaping in these settings allows for the injection and storage of malicious JavaScript code.
-This stored XSS vulnerability can be triggered whenever someone accesses the affected settings page (WPScan).
-The vulnerability has been assigned a CVSS score of 3.5 (Low) and is classified under CWE-79.
+The vulnerability is present in the Image settings section of the Postie plugin.
+The plugin fails to properly sanitize and escape custom image template settings, allowing for the injection of malicious scripts.
+The XSS payload can be triggered whenever someone accesses the affected settings page.
+This vulnerability has been assigned a CVSS score of 3.5 (Low) and is classified under CWE-79 (Cross-Site Scripting) (WPScan).

 Source: This report was generated using AI